-Michael Gold (General Counsel and Company Secretary)
+Justin Forsell (General Counsel and Company Secretary)

-Michael was appointed as Company Secretary on 1 June 2019.
-He is also the General Counsel for the Group and has been with the Group since 2018.
-He holds a Bachelor of Commerce and Bachelor of Laws degree (BCom/LLB), a Graduate Diploma of Applied Corporate Governance and is a Fellow of the Governance Institute of Australia.
+Justin was appointed as Company Secretary on 15 May 2024.
+He is also the General Counsel for the Group and joined the company in October 2023.
+He holds a Bachelor of Laws degree (LLB), a Master of Business Administration (MBA) and is a Fellow of the Governance Institute of Australia.
+Justin was the Chief Legal Counsel of NBN Co Ltd for over a decade and General Counsel, Head of Governance and Company Secretary at Vodafone Australia.
+He also worked as a corporate lawyer for Hutchison Telecom in Hong Kong, and British Telecom in Tokyo and London.